-Since Destiny 2 released in 2017, the live-service loot shooter has experienced many face lifts over the years.
+Since Destiny 2 was released in 2017, the live-service looter shooter has experienced many face lifts over the years.
 Across its development, Bungie broke away from Activision, went free-to-play, vaulted old content and remixed classic raids—all of which serves both the developer and in-game narrative.
 In the game's current state, Bungie adopted the seasonal model that many live-service games implemented to ensure frequent content rollouts, with every new season advancing the game's mechanics, features, and storyline.

 Year One: Destiny 2

 Destiny 2 exploded on the scene in 2017 with the Red War, the first campaign that saw every guardian fighting for survival against Ghaul, the commander of the Cabal Red Legion.
 Red War introduced new patrol zones like Titan, Nessus, and Io, along with the game's first raid, Leviathan.
 Although this content eventually went free-to-play for all players, Bungie has since vaulted all Red War content as of the Beyond Light expansion.
 There is always the possibility Red War returns as remixed content at a later date.